Moiseikin Jewellery House

-Moiseikin Jewellery House is a Russian jewellery production company based in Ekaterinburg.
-The production is mainly based on minerals and gems that are mined in Ural Mountains.
+Moiseikin is a Russian rooted jewellery production company headquartered in Hong Kong.
+The production is mainly based on minerals and gems that are mined in the Ural Mountains.

 The company

 The company was founded in 1993 by businessman Viktor Moiseikin and is named after him.

-Moiseikin Jewellery House has developed and patented internationally some technologies of jewelry production such as Waltzing Brilliance.
+Moiseikin has developed and patented internationally some technologies of jewellery production such as Waltzing Brilliance.
 According to Rapaport Magazine, "this technology both secures the diamonds and allows them to rotate gently around the axis created by the two points of contact"—and "this is the first patented jewelry invention for Russia in the past 100 years".

 The company showcases its works at international luxury exhibitions.
 It also provides prizes for ceremonies such as "Person of the Year" business event held annually in Ekaterinburg.

-Since 2019, the company was expanding into China.
+Since 2019, the company has expanded into China.

 Examples

-For example, in the year 2005 the company exhibited a "million-dollar-clock" at Dubai International Jewellery Week in Dubai, UAE.
+In 2005 the company exhibited a "million-dollar-clock" at Dubai International Jewellery Week in Dubai.
 As reported by Dubai press, the item weighs over 65 kg, includes over 2,000 diamonds, other jewels and a kilogram worth of gold.

 In 2014 the company presented a massive souvenir made of marble depicting former and acting Russian presidents Dmitry Medvedev and Vladimir Putin playing chess.